An Enterprise Approach to HPC, Data Center, and Enterprise Networking

 IMPROVED RELIABILITY

-White box networks are also inherently more reliable than the legacy systems they replace, offering improved redundancy for a couple of reasons.
+HPC, data center, and enterprise networks are also inherently more reliable than the legacy systems they replace, offering improved redundancy for a couple of reasons.
 One is the use of a higher-reliability chassis, with redundancy features built in.
-Such switches suddenly become more affordable given that enterprises can typically purchase two modern white box switches for automatic fail-over for the price of one (heavily discounted) switch from a legacy vendor.
+Such switches suddenly become more affordable given that enterprises can typically purchase two modern network switches for automatic fail-over for the price of one (heavily discounted) switch from a legacy vendor.
 The other factor is that the disaggregated network concept, when used with an appropriate NOS, enables the deployment of a leaf-spine network architecture throughout the enterprise, not just in the data center.
 The leaf-spine architecture provides improved redundancy and availability, because every leaf switch has a direct connection to every spine switch (see sidebar).

 EASE OF USE